Farming

 The complexity of comparisons

-It is difficult to know the real price of local agricultural transactions.
-Each sale is different and involves a wide variety of elements.
-This opacity makes comparisons complex.
+It is difficult to know the actual price of local agricultural transactions.
+Indeed, every sale is different and includes very diverse elements.
+This lack of transparency makes comparisons complex.
 Buyers often have to rely on expert estimates rather than actual transaction prices.

 Future profitability